-We’re taking your questions on returning to school amid the delta variant
+With 2,000 students in the building and 30 in a classroom, will masks really protect us?

 Parents and teachers: What questions do you have about the start of the school year?
-The Washington Post’s Amy Joyce and Valerie Strauss will answer your questions on Thursday, Aug.
-26, at 2 p.m.
-Eastern time.
+The Washington Post’s Amy Joyce and Valerie Strauss answered your questions on Thursday, August 26.
 Joyce is a writer and editor of On Parenting.
 Strauss covers education and has been reporting on mask and vaccine mandates in districts across the United States.

-Send us your question.
-Our answers will appear below.
-Your question may be edited for accuracy and clarity.
+Here are some of the questions:

 Looking for more?
 Sign up for The Post’s On Parenting newsletter for conversations and advice about the challenges, delights and shared experiences of parenting, delivered to your inbox every Tuesday and Friday.